freckle/guides/haskell-api.md

   - There's no need to `V3`-prefix everything
-  - Things can "start over" when there's the "single below a list" situation, e.g. `TeacherP x $ TeacherR` instead of `TeachersP $ TeachersTeacherP x $ TeachersTeacherR`, which is a bit buffalo-buffalo.
+  - Things can "start over" when there's the "single below a list" situation, e.g. `TeacherP x $ TeacherR` instead of `TeachersP $ TeachersTeacherP x $ TeachersTeacherR`, which is a bit buffalo-buffalo
+  - The "start over" caveat does not apply to path naming (i.e. the above example will still have the module `Teachers/Teacher.hs`)

 - Name modules to directly match parents and routes, which implies one Handler module per route (see example)

   **Caveats**:

-  - In reality, we need to prevent collisions between versions through additional prefixing of route constructures.
-We ignore this in the guide and do it only where needed (e.g. in the constructor, but not the module name).
+  - In reality, we need to prevent collisions between versions through additional prefixing of route constructors.
+We ignore this in this guide.

 Example: